azemkbu/oop_monsters_and_heroes/README.md

-  MarketTileFeature.java         // Feature class marking a tile as containing a market Tile.java                      // Class representing a single grid cell of the world map TileFeature.java               // Abstract base class for map tile features WorldMap.java                  // Extends the MonstersAndHeroesWorldMap.java to keep compatability with previous version.
-  MonstersAndHeroesWorldMap.java // Implementation of the world map for Monsters and Heroes LegendsOfValorWorldMap.java    // Implements the world map for Legends of valor IWorldMap.java                 // General interface for creating world maps for different games
+  MarketTileFeature.java         // Feature class marking a tile as containing a market Tile.java                      // Class representing a single grid cell of the world map TileFeature.java               // Abstract base class for map tile features WorldMap.java                  // Extends the MonstersAndHeroesWorldMap.java to keep compatibility with previous version MonstersAndHeroesWorldMap.java // Implementation of the world map for Monsters and Heroes LegendsOfValorWorldMap.java    // Implements the world map for Legends of Valor with 3-lane grid and entity management IWorldMap.java                 // General interface for creating world maps for different games ILegendsWorldMap.java          // Extended interface for Legends of Valor specific map operations

 /worldMap/feature
   BushFeature.java               // Handles the bushes on the map, extends TerrainBonusFeature